 - For more on the Venetian Lagoon may I suggest an article I wrote a year or so ago about this unique and fascinating wetland: Venice – A day on the lagoon in Venice

 - I’d also suggest a visit to neighbouring Burano especially Olga’s Lace Shop!
-One of my favourites: Burano,Venice, Italy – The kindness of women
+My favourites: Burano,Venice, Italy – The kindness of women

-- For unique, tailor-made travel to Italy www.grand-tourist.com offers a bespoke travel service, planning itineraries and delivering a highly personal service.
+- For unique, tailor-made travel to Italy my boutique travel company, www.grand-tourist.com offers a bespoke travel service, planning itineraries and delivering very quality itineraries and service.

 - I couldn’t resist sharing a really good and informative food blog about Locanda Cipriani.
-Particularly the photo of ‘cannochie’ a type of Venetian crayfish.
+Particularly the photo of ‘cannochie’ a type of Venetian large prawn or small crayfish.
 They are absolutely delicious.
 Elizabeth Minchilli’s blog on the food at Locanda Cipriani, Torcello